 When the PEI Ark was built, the only eco-toilet available that would conserve water and recover nutrients was the Clivus Multrum.
 Since then, composting toilets have evolved and improved.
-See our section on eco-toilets for more information.
+Read more about eco-toilets here.

 Living lightly on the earth: building an Ark for Prince Edward Island, 1974-76

 A public exhibition, website and book explores the PEI Ark as a symbol of the emergence of ecological architecture and social change for sustainability on Prince Edward Island in the 1970s.
 From October 22, 2016 to April 30, 2017 a 40 year anniversary retrospective of the Ark was displayed at the Confederation Center for the Arts in Charlottetown, PEI.
 The exhibition is designed to travel to design-oriented and public art galleries across Canada, accompanied by a color-illustrated 100-page book, published by Dalhousie Architectural Press.